-According to ADA, EHR systems offer the potential to improve care quality and patient safety by enhancing the quantity and quality of information available to providers for decision making.
+According to ADA, EHR systems can improve care quality and patient safety by enhancing the quantity and quality of information available to providers for decision-making.
 An EHR system’s ability to capture detailed clinical data in a highly structured manner can enable analysis for quality assessment, identification of areas for improvement, and the design of decision support tools like allergy alerts, medication alerts, and other prompts.

 For several factors, EHR adoption is beneficial to all healthcare providers, including dental providers.
 Two main factors are the correlation between oral and medical health and the benefits the right organization of patient medical history brings in providing efficient and reliable treatment.
-Enhancing the quality of treatment and increasing the number of patients treated, the use of EHR digital documents assist in patient care and the overall optimization of dental practice systems.
+Enhancing the quality of treatment and increasing the number of patients treated using EHR digital documents assists in patient care and the overall optimization of dental practice systems.

 Reliance on paper copies of medical records and the recollection of medical history by patients can lead to inconsistencies between the disciplines, inhibiting the efficient management of patient needs.
-This results in an uncoordinated organization between oral and medical health as well as the storage of patient health information.
+This results in an uncoordinated organization between oral and medical health and the storage of patient health information.

-Your patients might have different dental needs and medications and might be visiting multiple dental providers concurrently.
+Your patients might have different dental needs and medications and visit multiple dental providers concurrently.
 Getting in contact with their providers and drawing inferences from written clinical charts will not allow for a precise treatment decision on time.

 Relying on EHR for quick access to patient data and previous medical history ensures your patient timely and accurate access to quality dental care.
-Understanding a patient’s relevant medical history, their present medical needs, and medications used, you can relate to the patient’s overall health experience and can optimize the care they receive.
+By understanding a patient’s relevant medical history, present medical needs, and medications used, you can relate to the patient’s overall health experience and can optimize the care they receive.

 EHRs and the ability to exchange health information electronically can help you provide higher quality and safer care for patients while creating tangible enhancements for your organization.

-Integrating a dental EHR into your practice workflow gives it the ability to increase the accuracy in organizing patient information and documentation.
+Integrating a dental EHR into your practice workflow allows it to increase the accuracy of organizing patient information and documentation.
 EHRs can also help to manage the scheduling of providers, patients, and resource management tasks by importing and displaying relevant information obtained from another dental provider, primary care physician, or other health care professional.

 Since it is the duty of healthcare providers to be completely aware of the patient’s health status, it is important for dental practices to quickly and easily obtain the details.
-The ability to feed in existing medical conditions, current prescriptions, treatments undergone, etc within EHRs helps in better organization of patient information.
+The ability to feed in existing medical conditions, current prescriptions, treatments undergone, etc., within EHRs, helps better organize patient information.
 This can also be leveraged to provide treatment recommendations taking into account the potential side effects and complications for respective patients.

 Without a properly organized digital solution, it would be difficult to go through each patient’s entire medical history to come to a fully optimized course of action.
 EHRs are thereby allowing patient care to become even better.